EvgeniiZorin/Handbook_Databases/README.md

 # Essentials

-**Types of databases**:
+**SQL**:
+- Relational databases (there are relationships between tables)
-- SQL (relational databases): MySQL, PostreSQL, SQLite, Microsoft SQL Server, MariaDB, Oracle;
+- Examples: MySQL, PostgreSQL, SQLite, Microsoft SQL Server, MariaDB, Oracle
-  - *In a relational database, there are relationships between tables.*
+- Allows users to query, insert, delete, and update records in relational databases
+- Advantages and uses:
+-
+- More advantageous if if your application requires complex data queries and transactional support.

+**NoSQL**:
 - NoSQL (not only SQL; can also structure in non-structured data): MongoDB, Redis, Firebase, DynamoDB, Cassandra;
+- It is a type of database that uses non-relational data structures, such as documents, graph databases, and key-value stores to store and retrieve data.
+NoSQL systems are designed to be more flexible than traditional relational databases and can scale up or down easily to accommodate changes in usage or load.
+- Offers more flexibility and scalability.
+Allows fast prototyping, without worrying about the underlying data storage implementation. |

 Basic commands:
 | Command | Function |